ricardoduhalt2/marketv5/backups/20250520/README.md

 ## ✨ Features

 - 🎨 **Modern UI/UX**
-  - Dynamic space-themed particle background
-  - Interactive planets and UFOs with glow effects
-  - Vibrant shooting stars with colorful trails
-  - Smart particle system with variable brightness
+  - Interactive particle background with dynamic colors
   - iOS-optimized animations and effects
   - Gradient effects and smooth animations
   - Responsive design for all devices